 However, this benefit doesn’t come for free.
 A key to telling a great story is to include the right level of detail.
 This means we need to design observability into our features and user stories up front.
 We have to think about ourselves as first-class support personas.

 There are specifications that make this easier to do, but we still have to think about this as we design our systems.
 But, at least we don’t have to predict what problems might appear.
 Stitching stories can be difficult when you have to do everything from scratch.
 To make it simple, you can use monitoring frameworks.

 OpenTracing and OpenCensus are two distributed tracing frameworks that help you integrate tracing within your systems easily.
 Both of these have various APIs and libraries and provide multi-language support and have become an informal but standard approach for distributed tracing.
 OpenTracing is a vendor-agnostic tool that provides support for almost all popular languages such as Python, Java, etc. OpenCensus is based on Google’s Census which provides end-to-end functions from collecting traces to sending it to the backend in a common context format.

 Distributed Tracing: Your Storybook

 Distributed tracing is one of the best ways to track down these unexpected problems.
 It doesn’t assume what problems will crop up in the system.
 Instead, tracing tells a story across a network, and we’re good at following stories.
-If you’re responsible for any of these systems, distributed tracing is an absolute must for 2019.
+If you’re responsible for any of these systems, distributed tracing is an absolute must.

 This post was written by Mark Henke.
 Mark has spent over 10 years architecting systems that talk to other systems, doing DevOps before it was cool, and matching software to its business function.
 Every developer is a leader of something on their team, and he wants to help them see that.